Comparisons

 • Sprinters and power athletes

-• Vegetarians and vegans (naturally lower creatine from diet)
+• Vegetarians and vegans (naturally lower creatine stores from diet)

-• Adults over 50 (emerging evidence for muscle preservation and cognitive benefits)
+• Adults over 50 (emerging evidence for muscle preservation and cognitive support)

 • Essentially anyone exercising who wants to maximize training volume